bytefish/bytefish.de/blog/elasticsearch_fulltext_search.md

 #### SearchComponent ####

-The ``SearchComponent`` holds the results of a query.
-It basically works by subscribing to the ``SearchService``, but first let's take a look at the data model again:
+The ``SearchComponent`` shows the results of a query.

+First let's take a look at the data model again:

 ```typescript
 export enum SearchStateEnum {